Short Term Health Insurance

 How are the provider networks?

-There are many insurers offering short-term health insurance, including health insurance companies have built strong nationwide provider networks for their other insurance plans.
-Amazingly, they utilize those same provider networks for their short-term plans.
+The many insurers offering short-term health insurance usually utilize their employer-sponsored plan provider networks for their short-term plans too.
 That means that currently in North Carolina, these provider networks are larger than the networks ACA health insurers offer!

-How much of a cost difference is there between short-term and ACA health insurance plans?
+What is the cost difference between short-term and ACA health insurance plans?

 It all depends on which plans you are comparing to each other, but short-term health insurance monthly premium costs can be 15-50% lower than plan premium costs for ACA health insurance plans.